 I may not always feel capable of dealing with those around me but when the wave is gone I always make sure to talk to those who surround me and to give them choice.
 I know how hard it may feel to watch someone you love go through a rollercoaster of emotions and how all that can impact the life of those closest to the person who is recovering.
 The most important thing is to give choice.
 Once the pain and anger are gone and you are thinking clearly, love those close to you enough as to give them choice.
 If they stay be thankful and use that as your fuel for next time; use their love as fuel, as a reminder that you are worth loving.
 If they can’t stay don’t blame them (I am not referring to people who don’t even know you or who belittle you but to those close to you) Respect the fact that it may be too much and allow them to exit your life if that is what they need, otherwise without choice one can become a trigger for someone else and none of us have the right to impose.

-Don’t choose to be a victim, don’t fake healing.
+Don’t choose to be a victim, don’t fake the healing process.
 Survive if you have to right now (survivor) but aimed to live (warrior).
 Choose to take control and make pain your ally.
 Let it teach you and guide you towards your own betterment.

 This afternoon I feel very differently than I did this morning; that is because I allowed pain to flow with me.
 I was gentle with me and I allowed my higher self to guide me.